lorenzwalthert/touchstone/README.md

 results for package developers.
 The following insights were the
 motivation:

 -   Often, it does not make sense to only benchmark the feature branch and compare this result with a CI/CD run that only benchmarked th master branch, because compute power available in GitHub Actions generally varies too much.
 The solution to this is to benchmark the two branches in one CI/CD run and look at *relative difference* between branches.
-This matters in particular when running one iteration of a benchmark takes long (\>\> a few seconds) and speed implications are small.
+This matters in particular when running one iteration of a benchmark takes long (&gt;&gt; a few seconds) and speed implications are small.
 Experience with styler showed that a variation [around 30%](https://github.com/r-lib/styler/pull/679) for identical benchmarking code is not unusual.

 -   Maintaining a timeline such as the implementation of r-lib/bench is of limited use because of the first bullet.
 Speed implications are to be checked between two revisions.

 -   R and package versions must be fixed via RSPM to allow as much continuation as possible anyways.
 Changing the timestamp of RSPM can happen in PRs that are only dedicated to dependency updates.